BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Making a payment directly from lightning to on-chain is not possible.
 A user may want to move funds from their lightning channel to on-chain for more secure storage.

 A swap-out service allows users to send bitcoin from lightning to on-chain.
 Users send their lightning bitcoin to the LSP.
-They then make the on-chain payment on the users behalf.
+They then make the on-chain payment on the user's behalf.
 This can have added privacy benefits as the user is receiving one of the LSPs UTXOs and not the ones in their channel.

 Swap-outs can be done in a non-custodial, trust-minimized way using [Submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/).
 They can also be done in a trusted way where the LSP has temporary custody of the funds.
 This is not recommended, as the LSP could steal the user's bitcoin, or censor their payment.